-- Assure high quality, and where possible, evidence-based, services, supports, and access to all programs serving our constituents in which federal funds are used; - Assure that new service delivery models, such as long term supports and services (LTSS) in managed care, meet or exceed appropriate and comprehensive national quality standards and include outcomes based on an individual's person-centered plan; - Require federal agencies to include people with disabilities, their families, service providers, advocates, and DD Act programs in all aspects of development of quality measures and assessment of quality; - Require the provision of training and technical assistance to states in order to implement comprehensive systems of person-centered quality assurance;
+- Assure high quality, and where possible, evidence-based, services, supports, and access to all programs serving our constituents in which federal funds are used: - Assure that new service delivery models, such as long term supports and services (LTSS) in managed care, meet or exceed appropriate and comprehensive national quality standards and include outcomes based on an individual's person-centered plan; - ▶ Require federal agencies to include people with disabilities, their families, service providers, advocates, and Developmental Disabilities Act programs in all aspects of development of quality measures and assessment of quality; - ► Require the provision of training and technical assistance to states and territories in order to implement comprehensive systems of person-centered quality assurance; - Assure that people with disabilities, through enforceable standards, have the option to hire or fire their own staff, manage their own service budgets, and have a voice in how the service system operates; - ▶ Maintain, strengthen, and, where appropriate, modernize federal monitoring, oversight, and enforcement roles, including upgrading and enhancing data collection and management information systems.
+The federal role must assure assessment of consumer outcomes and satisfaction to assure appropriate outcomes for beneficiaries; - ▶ Strengthen federal enforcement mechanisms to include criminal, civil, and/or financial sanctions for states and territories, communities, and other entities that violate federal requirements;

-- Assure that people with disabilities, through enforceable standards, have the option to hire or fire their own staff, manage their own service budgets, and have a voice in how the service system operates; - Maintain, strengthen, and, where appropriate, modernize federal monitoring, oversight, and enforcement roles, including upgrading and enhancing data collection and management information systems.
-The federal role must assure assessment of consumer outcomes and satisfaction to assure appropriate outcomes for beneficiaries; - Strengthen federal enforcement mechanisms to include criminal, civil, and/or financial sanctions for states, communities, and other entities that violate federal requirements; - Assure a qualified, well-trained, well-compensated, and stable workforce to support people with disabilities and their families; - Fund high quality pre-service and in-service training to meet the diverse needs of individuals with disabilities; - Require that CMS develop and publish a comprehensive annual report to Congress on state-level consumer satisfaction and outcomes; and - Require CMS to publish annual data on health and safety and quality of services, including ICF/ID and home and community-based services programs.
+- Assure a qualified, well-trained, well-compensated, and stable workforce to support people with disabilities and their families; - ► Fund high quality pre-service and in-service training to meet the diverse needs of individuals with disabilities; - ► Require that the Centers for Medicare and Medicaid Services develop and publish a comprehensive annual report to Congress on statelevel consumer satisfaction and outcomes; and - ▶ Require CMS to publish annual data on health and safety and quality of services, including Intermediate Care Facilities for people with ID and related conditions (ICFs/ID) and home and community-based services (HCBS) programs.